MGM103/MFE_Tutorial/Tutorial_Docs/Day-1.md

 ## Creating a React Application with a Counter

-First create a new directory for the project for example `My_First_MFE` and go ahead and open this directory in VS code.
+First create a new directory for the project, for example `My_First_MFE` and go ahead and open this directory in VS code.

 To create a generic react app enter the following commands below in the terminal: